hyperspy/hyperspyUI/doc/source/devguide.rst

 Code editor widgets allow you to edit Python code directly within the application.
 This can be useful for :ref:`recording`, or for creating and modifying :ref:`plugins-section` on the fly.
-An editor widget is opened when the :ref:`new-editor` action is triggered, when a python script is opened, or when recording is started via the :ref:`recorder-widget`.
+An editor widget is opened by the :ref:`new-editor` action, when a python script is opened, or when recording is started via the :ref:`recorder-widget`.